PEM-Humboldt/biomodelos-sdm/vignettes/Bio2_routine.md

 #### Interest areas

 Methods to construct geographical areas to calibrate and project the models.
 Three areas are defined: M stands for calibration area, G and F where is projected the model as it would be needed.
-Each of those areas a
+Each of those areas have spatial methods to be constructed.

-* **method_M** character
+* **method_M** character:
-* **dist_MOV** numeric
+* **dist_MOV** numeric: distance in kilometers of
 * **proj_models** character
 * **method_G** character
 * **area_G** character